ncgr/lis_chado/scripts/README.md

 This is a documentation for a Perl script gmod_bulk_load_bioproject.pl

-BioProject, BioSample and PubMed are NCBI databases and this script is an attempt to fetch data from BioProject and its related BioSample and PubMed data via its XML parsind and NCBI E-utilities.
+BioProject, BioSample and PubMed are NCBI databases and this script is an attempt to fetch data from BioProject and its related BioSample and PubMed data by parsing its XML and using NCBI E-utilities.

 Currently, it is used to load Primary Submission Type projects and future work will involve loading of Umbrella Type projects.